What Is Invasion of Privacy?

 - Public Disclosure of Private Facts

 Below, you'll find explanations and examples of each.
-Be aware that states vary on whether they recognize these causes of action and what elements are necessary to prove them.
-Check your state's laws or consult a lawyer before bringing legal action.
+The different types of invasion of privacy offenses often overlap since they have similar legal issues.
+Be aware that state invasion of privacy laws vary on whether they recognize these causes of action.
+They also vary on what elements are necessary to prove them.
+Check your state's laws or consult a personal injury lawyer before bringing legal action.

 Appropriation of Name or Likeness

-- You did not consent to their using it
+- You did not consent to their use; and

 - Their use of it injured you